-The majority of hotels set prices "per room per night" and allow up to two adults and two childen in a standard room.
+The majority of hotels set prices "per room per night" and allow up to two adults and two children in a standard room.
 Most Disney World Resort Hotels, for example, charge the same room rate for up to four people.
 Some Disney hotels even offer rooms for larger families up to six people.

 But many resorts (particularly all-inclusive resorts) set their rates based on a two-adult occupancy.
 The bane of single parent travel is the "single supplement fee," which is a way for the hotel to essentially get the same room rate even if only one adult is occupying the room.
-The single parent is charged the "per person" rate of $150, and also charged a supplement of 50 to 100 percent.
+The single parent is charged the "per person" rate and also charged a supplement of 50 to 100 percent.
 How does this common industry practice play out when one parent is traveling with one, two, or three kids?

 How nice it would be if the adult were charged only the regular "per person per night" and the child paid only the regular kids price.
-A few all-inclusive resorts do offer this kind of price break during special promotions at low-volume times of year.
+A few all-inclusive resorts do offer this kind of price break during special promotions at low-volume times of the year.
 But more likely, the adult will be charged a single supplement, and the first child gets a discounted children's rate.
 Extra children should get the discount child's rate.
 If, for example, a mom were traveling with a 5-year-old and a 3-year-old, she'd probably pay two adult prices and the 3-year-old would pay the kids rate.